github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 {% endif %}

-## Changing the access policy of a runner group
+## Changing the access policy of a self-hosted runner group

 {%- ifversion fpt or ghec or ghes %}